wingold-student/cmsc320-final-tutorial/Notes.md

 ## Viewing the database
 If you want to look at stuff in the database instead of as pandas dataframes, you can use DB Browser for SQLite.
 You can get it here: https://sqlitebrowser.org/dl/

+## Messing with PlanetTerp and UMD.io API

+If you want to play around with those API's, I'd recommend getting Postman: https://www.postman.com/downloads/